LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Determines whether another entity is within this entity's field of view.
+Checks if another entity is within this entity's field of view.

 | Name    | Type   | Description                         |